Kitura/SwiftyRequest/README.md

 The 0.0.x releases were tested on macOS and Linux using the Swift 3.1 and 3.1.1 binaries.
 The 1.0.x releases were tested on macOS and Linux using the Swift 4.0.2

+*NOTE:* Because of issues with URLSession/URLRequest in Swift 4.0, Swift 4.0 projects should use the 0.0.x release of SwiftyRequest.

 You can download this version of the Swift binaries by following this [link](https://swift.org/download/#releases).

 ## Installation